aambi04/codingChallenge/README.md

 ## Results:

 The results of the confusion matrix show that there is potential for more tweaks in tuning hyper-parameters and/or preprocessing the data.
-One take away from these results is that with less exmaples of "1" class we can see it effecting the precision in classifying the unlabeled data.
-There
+One take away from these results is that with less examples of "1" class we can see it effecting the precision in classifying the unlabeled data.
+Therefore, more work on tuning parameters, feature selecting, gathering more data on class "1" or having the same number of instances for both classes could help in improving results.

 ## Confusion Matrix: